manning390/vim-colemak/README.markdown

 vim-colemak-DHm
 ===========

+# This is a **work in progress** fork, check back later.
+When this text is removed, it is ready for use.

 Colemak key mappings for Vim.
-Forked from [jooize/vim-colemak])https://github.com/jooize/vim-colemak)
+Forked from [jooize/vim-colemak](https://github.com/jooize/vim-colemak)

 Install
 -------